 What are the different ethnic groups among Pacific Islanders?

-The Pacific Islands are divided into three regions: Polynesia, Micronesia, and Melanesia.
+There are three Pacific Islands regions: Polynesia, Micronesia, and Melanesia.
 Ethnicities are based on the island that a person’s family and ancestors originated from.

 Map of Pacific Islands